Nutlope/algorithms/Resources/Yousuck.md

 - It takes a long time to really understand data structures well, 200+ leetcode questions
 - It's not a game of luck, it's mostly a game of practice
 - Deliberate and consistent practice is how people become good at something.
 - Play the long game.
-I'm going to be interviewing in now and later this year, make sure I'm 200% ready for August and use interviews in March-June as practice.
+I'm going to be interviewing in now and later this year, make sure I'm 200% ready for August and use interviews in May-July as practice.

 ### Reasons why someone would suck

 - Approach is not consistent
 - You're practicing incorrectly
 - You're not fast enough

 ## How to get good

 - Focus on one topic at a time, drill down on it until you really know it
 - Don't worry about repeating problems, if you don't understand do them again and again

 ### Decode the usage of each DS & Algo

 - Understand the DS or algo to the point where you can implement off the top of your head
 - Derive rules for when to use diff things?
 I.e, mergesort when O(N^2) is not tolerated and there's lots of memory
 - Backtest those rules and understand when they don't work